Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have a 60 ft long 4 ft tall wooden fence that I would love to cover with ivy.
 I want it green all year round.
 Other than English ivy is there something else I can plant.
-I want the look of a hedge without all the constant trimming.
-Routine maintenance is not a problem, however spending hours a couple times a year trimming and shaping is.

 if it were me, I would do a vine, such as honeysuckle.
 Ivy attracts centipedes...